 • Put swab in tube: Lower the swab, tip first, into the provided tube.
 Once the tip is at the bottom, break the swab handle at the swab breakpoint by bending back and forth.

-Screw the cap on tightly and hand it to the study staff (Figure 4).
+Screw the cap on tightly (Figure 4).